yichunzhao/jpa-cache-spring/README.md

 #### ToString
 Lombok toString method may include lazy loaded fields, within a open persistence session it may cause extra queries and leaving database overhead.

+### Writting Entity HashCode

+JPA entities maintain several states during their life cycles.
+Primary key is obtained only when the entity is persisted; so the same object may in different states having different primary key value. this produces different hashCode value, however this doesn't fit the Java doc requirement on the hashCode method.

+JavaDoc requirements on the hashCode method:

+> whenever hashcode method is invoked on the same object more than once during an execution of a java application, the hashCode method must consistently return the same integer, > if no information used in equals comparisions on the object is modified.
+However, this integer need not remain consistent from one execution of an application to another execution of the same application.

+> if two objects are equal according to the their equals methods, then calling the hashCode method on each of the two objects must produce the same integer result.

+> if two object are not equal according to the equals method, it is not required to produce distinct integer as invoking hashCode method; However, if it produces distinct hashCodes, it may improve hashtable performance. (ref. to hashtable or hashmap internal implementation)